Thursday, July 31, 2025

 07-15-2025 Walk/Hike

 Travel day.
 I woke up around 3:40 and decided to go for an early morning walk to get most of my steps in.
 Walked around the neighborhood, and Ann was up when I got home around 5:00.
 I was busy finishing packing up and putting my bike on the roof rack.
 For a short while, it didn't look like it would fit, but I figured it out.
 Got all my stuff checked off and packed and made some coffee for the road.
 Then I packed the cooler and we hit the road.
 We got to Valley Pkwy before I realized I had forgotten my coffee and left the coffee maker on.
 I turned around and drove back, got my coffee, and we were truly on our way.
 No traffic until we approached the 91, and we had another wait on I-15 around the intersection with the 60.
 From there, it was smooth sailing.
-Stopped for gas in Adelanto and had a restroom stop before we got to Lone Pine (the rest area was closed).
+Stopped for gas in Adelanto and had a restroom stop at a gas station convenience store before we got to Lone Pine (the rest area was closed).
 Ann started driving then.
 We stopped for lunch at Amigos Mexican Restaurant in Bishop.
 I had a couple of short naps in the 2+ hours it took to get to June Lake after Ann started driving.
 We got there right around 2:00, made pretty good time.
 Had the camp set up around 3:00, so we relaxed for a bit, took a short hike down by the marina.
 I had another short nap in the tent, and we started making dinner around 6:00 after a big lunch.
 Heated up chili for the meal, then we made a peach cobbler in the Dutch oven for dessert.
 It was slow to cook the topping, perhaps because of the altitude (7700').
 I cleaned up all the dishes and packed our stuff into the bear locker, then got ready for sleep.
 Sheets on the mattress and a sleeping bag for a comforter, and it was fine for the night.

 Sunday, July 13, 2025